manojphatak/Supermarket/README.md

 The first necessary PostgreSQL-11 and libpqxx library for PostgreSQL connection.
 You can follow these instructions for install postgreSQL.
 You need to be apply this code for install the libpqxx library in Debian and Redhatsystems:

 ```
-sudo apt install libpqxx-6.2 libpqxx-dev   ## For Debian
+sudo apt install libpqxx-7.0 libpqxx-dev   ## For Debian
-sudo dnf install libpqxx-6.2 libpqxx-dev   ## For Fedora or Centos 8
+sudo dnf install libpqxx-7.0 libpqxx-dev   ## For Fedora or Centos 8
-sudo yum install libpqxx-6.2 libpqxx-dev   ## For Centos 7 or before
+sudo yum install libpqxx-7.0 libpqxx-dev   ## For Centos 7 or before
 ```

+If your package manager couldn't find this packages, You can install with cmake with [source code](https://github.com/jtv/libpqxx).

 This packages in this repository *http://deb.debian.org/debian buster/main amd64.*